 – Acquire a contract or option to buy substantially identical stock or securities.

-- Gain or loss from the sale or trade of an option to buy or sell a capital asset are treated as capital gain or loss.
+- Gain or loss from the sale or trade of an option to buy or sell a capital asset are treated as capital gain or loss and subject to the short or long term tax rates that the underlying securities face.